Avondale Medical Malpractice Lawyers | Phillips Law Group

 The state of Arizona adheres to a statute of limitations, which sets a specific deadline to file certain claims.
 Waiting too long to file could result in losing your right to take legal action and seeking compensation.

 In most instances, victims typically must file within two years from the date the malpractice occurred.
-There might be some exceptions to the deadline dependent upon your unique situation.
+There might be some exceptions to the deadline dependent on your unique situation.
 You could be asked to file before or after the two-year window.
 If your injury was not immediately discovered, the clock could start running on the date you discovered, or reasonably discovered, the injury.

 There are many variables, which is why we recommend reaching out to our legal team as soon as possible.